krishnan-mani/the-cf-workshop/README.md

+NOTE!!!
+This repository has now *moved* to [cf-guy/the-cf-workshop](https://github.com/cf-guy/the-cf-workshop)

 A workshop to learn AWS CloudFormation

-This repository has now *moved* to [cf-guy/the-cf-workshop](https://github.com/cf-guy/the-cf-workshop)